April 24, 2022; revised April 25, 2022; August 2, 2022

 - That is the Idappaccayātā Paṭicca Samuppāda that we have been discussing in the current series of posts: “Paṭicca Samuppāda During a Lifetime.”

-- In this post series, we are connecting to the pañcakkhandha (five aggregates), which has been mistranslated or at least not adequately explained in most English texts.
+- In this post series, we are connecting to the pañcakkhandha (five aggregates), which has been mistranslated or not adequately explained in most English texts.

 Analysis of Deep Suttas Requires This Understanding